frederic-perez/AmE-dictionary/data/dictionary.md

 __vex__ _v_ :three::hammer: (vexed)
 __vexatious__ _adj_ Causing irritation or annoyance. _Syn_ annoying, bothersome, galling, irritating, nettlesome, pesky, pestering, plaguey, teasing, pestiferous
 __vexillology__ _n_ The study of flags.
-__vexing__ _adj_ :three::hammer: _Vexing problem._ _It's a vexing topic._
+__vexing__ _adj_ :three::hammer: _Vexing problem._ _It’s a vexing topic._
 __viable__ _adj_ :two::hammer:
 __vial__ _n_ /ˈvʌɪəl/ A small container, typically cylindrical and made of glass, used especially for holding liquid medicines. _He turned over a vial of cocaine he had there._
 __vicar__
 __vicarious__ _adj_ :three: Felt or enjoyed through imagined participation in the experience of others. _Now I just live vicariously through the people who did get to play._
 __vicious__ _adj_ :six: Vicious is an adjective that means intentionally harmful or nasty.
-If you spread vicious rumors about a person, you're telling people things that will hurt her feelings or ruin her reputation.
+If you spread vicious rumors about a person, you’re telling people things that will hurt her feelings or ruin her reputation.
 Cut it out! _A vicious attack._
 __viciously__ _adv_ :two::hammer: _They were persecuted viciously._
 __victimhood__
 __victor__ _n_ :three::hammer: _Seward became the righthand man of the victor, Abraham Lincoln._